Hyper-glitch/Sreda_test/README.md

 # Sreda_rest_api
 This project generate random points with given Mean of distribution and Standard derivation at X1 and X2 characteristics when user is register.
 There are possibility to get user's points in csv file, get user's plot and re-generate new random points.
-Moreover users could create, update and delete posts in this application.

 ## Technologies
 Project is created with: